top of page

 Paul Marks Scholar Program Award.
 Columbia University Vagelos College of Physicians and Surgeons.
 (2018).

-Young Investigator Research Award.
-The National Ataxia Foundation.
-(2017 $2018).
+Young Investigator Research Grant, The National Ataxia Foundation.
+“Delineating the PUM1 functional network in mice and humans.”
+(2018).

-Best Speaker Prize, 6th Ataxia Investigators Meeting (AIM).
+Best Speaker Prize, 6th Ataxia Investigators Meeting (AIM) at Caribe Royale, April 1, Orlando, Florida.
 (2016).

 Early Researcher Career Development Award provided by the Italian Ministry of Education, Universities and Research (MIUR) at the University of Milan.
-(2006 & 2007).
+(2006 & 2005).

 bottom of page